microsoft/mu_tiano_platforms/docs/src/tpm/tpm_arm_virt.md

 If the secure partition is preempted by a non-secure interrupt during processing, the FF-A call returns `EFI_INTERRUPT_PENDING`.
 The normal-world code handles this by calling `ArmFfaLibRun()` in a loop until the operation completes.
-Note that this can only happen if ns-interrupts-action in the secure partition's manifest is set to 0x02, otherwise, the non-secure interrupt is queued and the service will continue execution until it completes or responds with a YIELD.
+Note that this can only happen if `ns-interrupts-action` in the secure partition's manifest is set to `0x02`, otherwise, the non-secure interrupt is queued and the service continues execution until it completes or responds with a YIELD.

 ## Hash Library Architecture